 Work through each statement one at a time.
 Look at statement A: does the text explicitly say that hawks and robins can swim?

-If there's nothing in the text to explicitly say this is the case, mark this as incorrect and move on to the next statement.
+If there's nothing in the text to say this is the case, mark this as incorrect and move on to the next statement.

 Note that there is only one correct answer.